-At 9:00 a.m. on Sundays, people of all ages engage in a relaxed, while still energy-filled, service of worship.
-We follow a structured, but still flexible order of worship, which includes times for prayer, a Children’s Message, the reading of scripture by members of the church family, moments to share our joys and concerns .. and to lift them up in prayer, and a biblically-based, Christ-centered, life-relevant message by the Pastor.
+The service includes time for prayer, a Children’s Message, the reading of the scripture by members of the church family, moments to share our joys and concerns and to lift them up in prayer, and a Biblical-based, Christ-centered, life-relevant message by the Pastor.

-The 9:00 service of worship is brightened and inspired by congregational singing, by sacred and spiritual songs sung by our 9:00 choir, and by twice-monthly special offerings from our children’s bell choir.
-Surely, sacred music touches heart and soul as nothing else can!
-Accompaniment for all our music is provided by our gifted pianist.
+The service of worship is brightened and inspired by congregational singing of a mix of traditional and contemporary music, sacred and spiritual songs sung by our choir and special offerings by our bell choir and other talented musicians that are a part of our church family.
+Accompaniment for all of our music is provided by our gifted pianist and organists.

 The Sacrament of Holy Communion

-On the first Sunday of each month, plus at other sacred times, we celebrate the sacrament of Holy Communion.
+On the first Sunday of each month at the 10 a.m. service, plus at other sacred times, we celebrate the sacrament of Holy Communion.
 Remembering Jesus’ self-sacrifice and his words of promise, we break and eat bread, and drink the fruit of the vine, with the hope and expectation that just as he promised, Christ will indeed come and be with us.
-In and through the bread we eat, and the cup we drink, we are spiritually blessed to know the loving presence and power of Christ, and to be strengthened and equipped to live with and for him in this life.
+In and through the bread we eat and the cup we drink, we are spiritually blessed to know the loving presence and power of Christ, and to be strengthened and equipped to live with and for him in this life.

 All Christians, both members and visitors, are invited and encouraged to share in the sacrament of Holy Communion, and in sharing, to experience a blessed unity with Christ and one another.